This post may contain affiliate links. Please read our disclosure policy.

 Yield: 4 servings

-This classic gluten free mac and cheese is made with or without bacon and baked casserole-style in the oven to creamy, crispy perfection.
+This classic gluten free baked mac and cheese is made with or without pancetta and baked casserole-style in the oven to creamy, crispy perfection.

 Save this recipe!